Assemblyqrguy/FNFBot/readme.md

 ### What is FNFBot?

-FNFBot is a bot program that lets users automatically play Friday Night Funkin' charts.
+An improved version of FNF bot that lets you play the Shaggy mod

 ### How do I use FNFBot?

 Video Tutorial:

 https://www.youtube.com/watch?v=i7pte79xABg&feature=youtu.be&ab_channel=KadeDev

+### Warning (again)

+May be diffrent due to 3x the arrows

 FNFBot has 3 main sections, as shown here: